j1rie/IRMP_STM32_KBD/README.md

 ## Thanks to
 Frank Meyer for IRMP.
 [1]
 Uwe Becker for adapting IRMP to the STM32F4xx and his USB-HID for the STM32F4xx.
 [2]
-His work helped me in getting started with the STM32F105.
+His work helped me to get started with the STM32F105.
 Andrew Kambaroff for his USB-HID for the STM32F103.
 [3]
-His work helped me in getting started with the STM32F103.
+His work helped me to get started with the STM32F103.
 Ole Ernst for code review, linux Makefile and linux download-extract-patch-script and new protocol.
 [4]
 Manuel Reimer for gcc-4.9 fix, SimpleCircuit and check if host is running.
 [5]